 Talk to a Personal Injury Attorney in South Carolina

 A skilled personal injury attorney can support people who are harmed as result of other’s negligence.
-If you have been injured in an accident that was caused by someone else’s negligence, a car accident, or a defective product, reach out to Ted A. Greve & Associates for a consultation.
+If you have been injured in an accident that was caused by someone else’s negligence, a car accident, or a defective product, reach out to our SC personal injury attorneys at Ted A. Greve & Associates for a consultation.